OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 To load a script from SharePoint, go to **All scripts** and select **View more scripts** at the bottom of the list.
 This brings up a file picker where you can choose **.osts** files from any SharePoint site to which you have access.
 Note that scripts from SharePoint that you've already opened will be displayed in the list of recent scripts.

-To move a script to SharePoint, open a script in the editor and click on the script name.
-This will open a callout.
-In the callout, click the move button.
-This opens a file picker where you can select folders in your SharePoint site.
-Saving to a new location moves the script to that location.
-This can take up to a minute.
+To move a script to SharePoint, open a script in the **Code Editor** and click on the script name, as if you're renaming it.
+In the callout, click the **Move** button.
+This opens a file picker.
+Select the destination folder in your SharePoint site.
+Moving the script to the new location can take up to a minute.

 To save a copy of a script to SharePoint, go to the **More options (…)** menu and select **Save as**.
 This opens a file picker where you can select folders in your SharePoint site.
 Saving to a new location creates a copy of the script at that location.
 The original version is still on your OneDrive or other SharePoint location.